-Normally, an officer will arrest you if they have a probable cause to believe that you are driving under the influence of alcohol.
+Normally, an officer will arrest you if they have a probable cause to believe that you were driving under the influence of alcohol.

 In this scenario, they will ask that you take a breathalyzer or blood test to corroborate their claims.